ppy/osu-wiki/news/2024/2024-10-30-osu-world-cup-2024-qualifiers-recap.md

 The osu!
 World Cup 2024 Qualifier pool featured an 11-map lineup, all tailor-made to accurately gauge the skill levels of the participating teams.
 While it marked a notable step up in difficulty from last year, some teams still managed to secure full combos with all four players — a testament to the significant improvements across the competitive field.

-Highlights from the pool include [Crystal Illusion](https://osu.ppy.sh/beatmapsets/2267934#osu/4829693) by [milr_](https://osu.ppy.sh/users/4485933) (HR2), a Hard Rock precision map packed with challenging flow aim and cut stream patterns.
-This map set the stage for one of the round's most impressive scores: an SS by ::{ flag=US }:: [decaten](https://osu.ppy.sh/users/5645231), which was the first SS on any Hard Rock map in OWC since the Round of 32 in 2022!
-Another standout was [We Are One (Original Vocal Mix)](https://osu.ppy.sh/beatmapsets/2267993#osu/4829833) by ::{ flag=GB }:: [Aistre](https://osu.ppy.sh/users/4879380) (DT1), a blazing-fast Double Time aim map with high AR and throwback patterning that tested players with its nostalgic, old-school flair.
+Highlights from the pool include [Crystal Illusion](https://osu.ppy.sh/beatmapsets/2267934#osu/4829693) by ::milr\1::{ user-id=4485933 } (HR2), a Hard Rock precision map packed with challenging flow aim and cut stream patterns.
+This map set the stage for one of the round's most impressive scores: an SS by ::{ flag=US }:: ::decaten::{ user-id=5645231 }, which was the first SS on any Hard Rock map in OWC since the Round of 32 in 2022!
+Another standout was [We Are One (Original Vocal Mix)](https://osu.ppy.sh/beatmapsets/2267993#osu/4829833) by ::{ flag=GB }:: ::Aistre::{ user-id=4879380 } (DT1), a blazing-fast Double Time aim map with high AR and throwback patterning that tested players with its nostalgic, old-school flair.

-Rounding out the highlights is the return of the osu!mania 4K World Cup 2023 original [Deorbit](https://osu.ppy.sh/beatmapsets/2268007#osu/4829864), skilfully reimagined by [Wispy](https://osu.ppy.sh/users/11106929) for the Hidden pool.
+Rounding out the highlights is the return of the osu!mania 4K World Cup 2023 original [Deorbit](https://osu.ppy.sh/beatmapsets/2268007#osu/4829864), skilfully reimagined by ::Wispy::{ user-id=11106929 } for the Hidden pool.
 With its intricate rhythms and complex structure, this map brought a unique challenge to the osu!
 World Cup as well, standing out as one of the toughest in the pool by week's end, as the stats show.

 ## Qualifier highlights